archlinux/archinstall/docs/archinstall/plugins.rst

 ----------------------

 The parameter has the benefit of being stored in the ``--conf`` state, meaning when re-running an installation — the plugin will automatically be loaded.
-It's limitation is that it requires an initial path to be known and written and be cumbersome.
+Its limitation is that it requires an initial path to be known and written and be cumbersome.

 Plugin Discovery
 ----------------